Visitors in public housing

 Step 2.
 Submit your form to your local housing office.

-Your application may not be approved if any of the following apply to your visitors:
+Your application may not be approved if any of the following applies to your visitors:

 - they could cause overcrowding

-- they are former public housing tenants or occupants of tenancy that was terminated by the Department of Local Government, Housing and Community Development in the last two years
+- they're former public housing tenants or occupants of a tenancy that was terminated by the Department of Territory Families, Housing and Communities in the last two years

-- they cannot prove they have a permanent home elsewhere.
+- they can't prove they have a permanent home elsewhere.